Mangutov89/go-pro-remake/go-pro/README.md

 _This is a webpage remake of the website <a href="www.gopro.com">Go Pro</a> in angular and deployed with firebase._

-## Specification
-* _This program will take in a users symptom and find doctors in Portland that can treat that symptom._
-* _Program will let users enter also a doctors last name to search for in the Portland area._
-* _The inputs will list the doctors match the search criteria._
-* _Takes user input for cold symptom._
-    * _Example Input: cold._
-    * _Example Output: Name: Melanie Plaut
-                             Street: 3550 N Interstate Ave
-                             Portland, OR 97227
-                             Phone Number: 5033316142_
-* _Takes user input for smith last name input._
-    * _Example Input: smith._
-    * _Example Output: Name: Eli Klovee-Smith
-                             Street: 10123 SE Market St
-                             Portland, OR 97216
-                             Phone Number: 5032512500

 ## Setup/Installation Requirements

 * _Clone this repository_